 Among T1DM patients, the majority of them had low to moderate knowledge and place of residence (urban), and aging significantly increased oral health knowledge among adolescents.
-The lack of oral health knowledge of patients with diabetes can be attributed to the neglect of this issue by health care workers so; the need to inform the diabetic patients in
+The lack of oral health knowledge of patients with diabetes can be attributed to the neglect of this issue by health care workers so; the need to inform the diabetic patients in this regard should be reminded to the health service providers.

-It is necessary to note although knowing about cardiovascular disease as the most common diabetes complication (42), diabetic nephropathy major microvascular as a complication (42) and hypoglycemia as, an treatment-related complication acute. of diabetes (43), are important parts of the management of diabetes, comprehensive studies have not yet been conducted in these fields.
+It is necessary to note although knowing about cardiovascular disease as the most common diabetes complication (42), diabetic nephropathy as a major microvascular complication (42) and hypoglycemia as, an treatment-related complication acute. of diabetes (43), are important parts of the management of diabetes, comprehensive studies have not yet been conducted in these fields.
 As a result, it is very necessary to evaluate the knowledge status of patients with diabetes regarding these complications and how to care for and reduce the risk of these complications.